betterscientificsoftware/bssw.io/Site/BSSwFellowshipProgram/FellowsFAQ.md

 ## Application Questions

 ### What is the fellowship application deadline for this year?
-**The application deadine is Wednesday, September 30, 2020, before midnight, PDT.**  This is a firm deadline that will not be extended.
+**The application deadine for the 2022 BSSw Fellowship Program is Thursday, September 30, 2021, before midnight, PDT.**  This is a firm deadline that will not be extended.
 See the [BSSw Application webpage](https://bssw.io/pages/apply-for-the-bssw-fellowship-program) for the complete timeline.

 ### Is a particular format required for the proposal?